dongle-the-gadget/dont-use-11-on-old-cpu/README.md

 <h3>Virtualization-based security</h3>

 Main reason why your CPU is unsupported (thank your favorite CPU manufacturer for that, not Microsoft - I elaborate on this later).
 Unsupported CPUs do not support MBEC.
 Without MBEC, the processor will have to simulate virtualization-based security in the future when Windows 11 enables it by default for everyone and you will lose **massive** amounts of performance[^3].
 VBS being enabled is not an issue on supported CPUs and comes with a minimal performance hit, if any.
 On unsupported CPUs... it will be **bad**.
+By locking out CPUs who do not support VBS & MBEC from installing Windows 11, they are actively trying to avoid a Windows Vista situation.

 <h3>Low quality updates, or the complete lack of updates</h3>